 Mezzo soprano Lauren McNeese’s colorful, resonant voice and beautiful stage presence have established her as a sought-out artist in the leading lyric mezzosoprano repertoire.
 Opera News wrote of her portrayal of Dorabella at Lyric Opera of Chicago, “she has one of those distinctive timbres recognizable six miles away in the dark… with a sparkling quality”.
-Upcoming engagements include local appearances with Opera in Concert and as the mezzo soloist in Mendelssohn’s Elijah with UNT Grand Chorus.

 In 2018 she appeared as Wellgunde and Rossweisse in Der Ring des Nibelungen with the San Francisco Opera conducted by Donald Runnicles, where she also covered the roles of Fricka in both Das Rheingold and Die Walküre, and Waltraute in Götterdämmerung.